Chet Koneczny

-Chet Koneczny (born May 9, 1984) is a professional lacrosse player for the Halifax Thunderbirds in the National Lacrosse League.
+Chet Koneczny (born May 9, 1984) is a Czech Canadian professional box lacrosse player for the Halifax Thunderbirds in the National Lacrosse League.

 Professional career

 Koneczny was a third round draft pick of the Toronto Rock in the 2004 NLL Entry Draft.
 Spent time on the Rock's practice squad in 2005 and 2006.
 Attended training camp with Toronto in 2009.
 Signed by the Orlando Titans as an unrestricted free agent prior to the start of 2010 training camp.
 Selected by the Washington Stealth in the first round (10th overall) of the Orlando Titans Dispersal Draft.
 On August 13, 2012, Koneczny signed as an unrestricted free agent to a one-year agreement with the Colorado Mammoth of the NLL.

 International career

 Koneczny played for Czech Republic in field lacrosse on 2010 World Lacrosse Championship, as well as in box lacrosse on 2011 FIL World Indoor Lacrosse Championship.
 He once again represented the Czech Republic at the 2019 World Indoor Lacrosse Championship, recording five points in eight total games.